Towards AC Feasibility of DCOPF Dispatch: Numerical Experiments

 The following study gives a extensive comparative analysis of the ACPF variants from Section~\ref{sec:pro}.
 After demonstrating that $\mathrm{DC}_{\text{LQCP}}\! \rightarrow\! \mathrm{AC}_{\text{SPF}}$ reduces violations and often fully restores AC feasibility, further performance analysis is required.

 \textit{1) Performance Metrics Table:} Table~\ref{tab:loss-functions2} summarizes key performance metrics for 10 core test cases, comparing cost deviation, mean absolute error, iteration behavior, and solving time across all ACPF variants.
-Clear trends show that distributed–slack formulations, $\mathrm{AC}_{\text{DS}}$ and $\mathrm{AC}_{\text{SPF}}$, yield the lowest cost deviation and error magnitudes through improved active-power balancing.
+Clear trends show that distributed--slack formulations, $\mathrm{AC}_{\text{DS}}$ and $\mathrm{AC}_{\text{SPF}}$, yield the lowest cost deviation and error magnitudes through improved active-power balancing.
 Cost differences drop by up to $93\%$ relative to $\mathrm{AC}_{\text{BASE}}$, while mean absolute errors approach zero for most systems (e.g., $\mathrm{AC}_{\text{SPF}}$ maintains $\leq 0.05$\,p.u.).
-Iteration metrics reflect the effects of tolerance-based PV/PQ switching: both $\mathrm{AC}_{\text{BTS}}$ and $\mathrm{AC}_{\text{SPF}}$ reach zero reactive power violations, though $\mathrm{AC}_{\text{SPF}}$ consistently converges faster—reducing total iterations by about $50$\% in \texttt{case\_2869}.
+Iteration metrics reflect the effects of tolerance-based PV/PQ switching: both $\mathrm{AC}_{\text{BTS}}$ and $\mathrm{AC}_{\text{SPF}}$ reach zero reactive power violations, though $\mathrm{AC}_{\text{SPF}}$ consistently converges faster---reducing total iterations by about $50$\% in \texttt{case\_2869}.
+The use of sequential bus-type switching\footnote{Sequential PV/PQ switching updates one violated generator per round, whereas grouped switching updates multiple violated generators per round.
+Grouped switching therefore reduces the number of switching rounds.} in both $\mathrm{AC}_{\text{BTS}}$ and $\mathrm{AC}_{\text{SPF}}$ significantly increased the number of iteration counts and solving times in Table~\ref{tab:loss-functions2}; Table~\ref{tab:grouped_switching_appendix} in the appendix reveals how the use of grouped PV/PQ switching provides improvements to the iteration count and solving time.
 In contrast, $\mathrm{AC}_{\text{BASE}}$ and $\mathrm{AC}_{\text{DS}}$ complete in a single recalculation loop but require longer inner iterations, at times.
 Full feasibility was not restored only for \texttt{case\_2000}, likely due to high line impedance ratios $(\mathbf{r}/\mathbf{x})$ limiting reactive controllability.
-As feasibility restoration is the pipeline’s focus, convergence rate was not prioritized, though future work will address it \cite{zeng2023pvpq}.
+As feasibility restoration is the pipeline's focus, convergence rate was not prioritized, though future work will address it \cite{zeng2023pvpq}.
 Solving times align with iteration behavior: smaller systems (e.g., \texttt{case\_89}, \texttt{case\_118}) run comparably or slightly faster under $\mathrm{AC}_{\text{SPF}}$, while larger networks slow down due to iterative refinement.
 Still, the gains in cost and feasibility confirm $\mathrm{AC}_{\text{SPF}}$ has a good balance between accuracy and computational efficiency.